jamielsharief/lightning/docs/entity.md

 ## Usage

 Create your `Entity` class using a singular name, add the properties that represent your data in the table as `private` and then create the setters and getters.
-The `toArray` method can be overridded but by default it only pulls private properties which is then used to return back to the database.

 ```php
 class User extends AbstractEntity